 § 14-4 Violation of local ordinance misdemeanor.

-Citation Civil ordinance violations requiring a penalty be issued are commonly termed “citations”.
+Citations Civil ordinance violations requiring a penalty be issued are commonly termed “citations”.
 Only a sworn law enforcement officer may issue a criminal citation requiring the recipient to appear in court.
+If you have received a traffic citation, you were served a criminal citation.
 Civil citations may be issued by non sworn personnel.
 In either case they would follow the contents described in this statute:

 Violation – Citing the section of ordinance/law